winstonjs/logform/README.md

 * **fillExcept**: An array of keys that should not be added to the metadata object.
 * **fillWith**: An array of keys that will be added to the metadata object.

+Do not use this simultaneously with metadataArray as they both process the same information differently.
+The key/values pairs must be subsequently exposed with json() or a custom printf() format.

 ```js
 const { format } = require('logform');